estarhp/estarhp-github/README.md

 I'm a student at Chongqing University of Posts and Telecommunications (CQUPT), and I primarily work on frontend development.
 I'm proficient in both Vue and React.
 Currently, I'm expanding my skills by learning Rust.

-Here are some more details to get you started:

-- 🌱 I’m currently learning Rust.
-- 🤔 I’m looking for help with mastering Rust or any challenging coding problems.
-- 💬 Ask me about Vue, React, or anything related to web development.
-- 📫 You can reach me at [tanghuayanglex@gmail.com].
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I enjoy playing badminton in my free time.